Monroe Township, NJ 08831

 Orange Trail: Difficult; steep ascent over a short distance

 Three parking areas are available.
-Two are off Fir Drive, which enters the park from Perrineville Road.
-A third is just east of the Thompson Park Zoo, reached from Lakeview Avenue off Forsgate Drive .
+Two are off Fir Drive, which enters the park from Perrineville Road — one near the off-leash dog area and one near the spring.
+A third is just past the Thompson Park Animal Haven, reached from Lakeview Avenue off Forsgate Drive.

 The trails can be muddy in spots, especially in the spring.
 There are also several small stream crossings without bridges.
 Adequate footwear is important.
 Deer ticks are present – please protect yourself by wearing light clothing, tucking pants into socks, etc.

-Thompson Park provides restroom facilities, a performance gazebo, an “animal haven,” playgrounds, picnic groves (which can be reserved), and an array of recreational facilities including soccer, baseball and softball fields as well as tennis, basketball and handball courts.
+Thompson Park provides restroom facilities, a performance gazebo, an animal haven, playgrounds, picnic groves (which can be reserved), and an array of recreational facilities including a disc-golf course, soccer, baseball and softball fields as well as tennis, basketball and handball courts.

-Regularly scheduled concerts are held at the gazebo during the summer and the 30-acre Manalapan Lake is an ideal spot for fishing.
+Regularly scheduled concerts are held at the gazebo during the summer and the 30-acre Manalapan Lake is an ideal spot for boating and fishing.

 From New Brunswick: